loveahox/BackLib/README.md

 - Advanced Redis support with Redisson and built in messages¹
 - Server scoreboard adapter
 - Simple YAML config library
-- Add server dynamically to Velocity (only with BasementLib on velocity)¹ ²
+- Add server dynamically to Velocity (only with BackLib on velocity)¹ ²
 - Shared servers¹
 - Global player counter¹ ² (for servers and networks)
 - Execute velocity methods directly from bukkit¹ ²